-I also often experience different color sensitivities, based on circumstances or my environment.
-I then dive into those feelings of color and everything that reaches my spectrum; even if it's a patch of grass, I seek to match its aura through storytelling, coming to a place of spiritual resolution, where everything is in alignment.
+I also often experience different color sensitivities based on certain circumstances or my environment.
+I then dive into those feelings of color and everything that reaches my spectrum.
+Even if it's a patch of grass, I seek to match its aura through storytelling, coming to a place of spiritual resolution, where everything is in alignment.
 When it comes to 'seeing' or 'viewing,' both the self and a lens are physically capable of absorbing light, but each process the perspective in different ways.
 A sophisticated lens does not have the sensory capabilities of the eye.
 The camera does not rely on memory, but can recall in totality what it captures on the film or frame.
 It has been said, 'the truth of your instincts is the root to your foundation.'"

 Everybody pays attention to the things in space, but who pays attention to space itself?
-Consider the vastly different emotional references to water, for example: the energy embodied by waves, the sadness or exuberance of being caught in the rain, versus the literal reflectiveness of a pond.
+Consider the vastly different emotional references to water, for example: the energy embodied by waves, the sadness or exuberance of being caught in the rain versus the literal reflectiveness of a pond.
 Emotional connections take us all on a journey as a story develops.
 Usually things beneath the surface bring it all full circle.
-Fantasies are powerful because the imagination is, often times, deeper and more persuasive than the real experience.
+Fantasies are powerful because the imagination is often deeper and more persuasive than the real experience.
 I strive to capture the stillness and invisible, emotional elements layered between the action and being.
 I challenge myself to remain free of self-consciousness, a skill modeling and acting also challenge me to strengthen."

 "My biggest adventures?
 Traveling the Lewis and Clark National Historic Trail in seventh grade from St. Louis to the Pacific by driving, kayaking, and hiking, and the following summer going across Canada."